marty777/ponderthis/2025/06/README.md

 ### Repeating move patterns

 It's possible to find repeatable sequences of moves that can be applied to fully color sub-sections of the board.
 These can be chained together to color the either the entirety of the board or a large enough area that moves to color the remainder can be found with a search.
-Once such sequence looks like the following:
+One such sequence looks like the following:

 ![Main challenge solution as a simple spiral](img/repeating_example.gif)